lukso-network/LIPs/LSPs/LSP-22-TransferRestriction.md

 ## Abstract

-This standard defines an interface for smart contracts, mainly assets and vaults, to disable or restrict their transferability to certain Universal Profiles or bind them to another asset address.
+This standard defines an interface for smart contracts, mainly assets and vaults, to disable or restrict their transferability to certain Universal Profiles or bind them to another asset.
 It has built-in consent for the receiver via [LSP14](./LSP-14-Ownable2Step.md) and can house information about the restriction type, allowed kind of interactions, and current status.

 The inspiration mainly comes from the ideas of
 - [ERC-5192] locking,